DPS Foundation Dream Grants

 Welcome to the Dayton Public Schools Foundation Dream Grants Program page.

-Each Spring we open the Grants application process and invite our teachers to develop and submit a project.
 Since 2015 we have awarded more than $81,000 in grants that have made a positive impact within DPS.
-New to our grant portfolio in 2021 are dream grants.
+New to our grant portfolio since 2021 are the Dream Grants.
 These grants are for innovative ideas, creating a wish list to approach the community to support.
 The requests are for up to $2,500.

 When writing and submitting a grant we encourage authors to use the application forms available on the DPS website and this website.

 We look for grants that: